New 52 Early Years

 Secret Origins Vol. 3 #2 Part 1 lists the Wayne murders as taking place eleven years prior to Year Zero, which makes Bruce fourteen at the time.
 Scott Snyder’s Batman Vol. 2 #39 tells us specifically that Bruce was thirteen-years-old when he fell into the caverns below Wayne Manor (while attempting to map them with a drone), a scene shown in Batman Vol. 2 #21-22 that occurs roughly a year prior to his folks’ murders.
 This means Bruce was fourteen-years-old a year later when his folks kicked the bucket.
 If Bruce was fourteen, that means his parents died in 1996.

 James Tynion, in Batman/Teenage Mutant Ninja Turtles #4, has Batman himself say that his parents died when he was eight-years-old.
 Tynion gives the same eight-years-old age in Detective Comics #943.
 Peter Tomasi echoes Tynion, in Justice League: The Darkseid War – Batman #1, telling us outright, again via the voice of Batman himself, that Bruce’s parents died when he was eight-years-old.
-(In that same comic, Tomasi also tells us that the Wayne murders took place “over twenty years” prior to 2015, which would be around 1994.
-That math doesn’t make a lick of sense and must be disregarded.)
+(In that same comic, Tomasi also tells us that the Wayne murders took place “over twenty years” prior to 2015, which seems to imply twenty-one or twenty-two years prior.
+However, that math doesn’t make a lick of sense.
+Tynion’s phrasing here, while vague and odd, could mean twenty-five years prior, which would be correct.)
 If Bruce’s folks died when he was eight, then it happened in 1990.

 Curiously, Scott Snyder, in Batman Vol. 2 #24, contradicts Batman Vol. 2 #39 (his own story, no less) when it comes to Bruce’s age at the time of the Wayne murders.
 In Batman Vol. 2 #24, Snyder tells us that Bruce is specifically twenty-five-years-old and then, a mere seven pages later, has Red Hood One say that the Wayne murders happened “fifteen years” prior.
 This gaffe, either on the part of a misinformed Red Hood One or erroneous Scott Snyder himself, contradicts Batman Vol. 2 #39 by making Bruce ten-years-old at the time of his parents’ deaths.
 However, Grant Morrison’s Batman Incorporated Vol. 2 #13 says Bruce was ten-years-old when his folks perished.
 As does Geoff Johns’ Justice League Vol. 2 #5.
 And Tom King’s Batman Vol. 3 #20 implies that he was ten-years-old too.
 If Bruce really was ten-years-old at the time, then it means his parents died in 1992.